 Here is the list of criteria to consider as you find an egg donor…

-2. Has she donated too recently?
+4. Has she donated too recently (or not recently enough)?
 Be sure your egg donor hasn’t donated in the past 3 to 4 months.
 Ovarian reserve takes some time to replenish after a good donation.
 On the other hand, even a donor with a previous donation of 20+ eggs can have her fertility diminish over time.
 The best bet is to find a donor with a successful donation with many mature eggs retrieved in the past couple of years.

 Collect the egg donor’s medical records and recent test results (as described elsewhere in this Guide) and provide them to the IVF clinic.
 If you are working with a donation agency they will manage this.
 Otherwise your surrogacy agent can assist you in managing the paperwork.